 Dark chocolate filled with maple-infused buttercrunch.
 Pairs well with sharp cheddar.

 Spicy Aztec Organic Dark Chocolate Squares

-55% cocoa content with cayenne, pumpkin seeds, and cinnamon.
+57% cocoa content dark chocolate with cayenne, pumpkin seeds, and cinnamon.
 Nicely complements a ripened goat cheese.

 Organic Milk Chocolate Sea Salt & Almond Squares